leekelleher/Archetype.Courier/README.md

 # Courier DataResolver for Archetype

-Enables Courier to resolve the configuration and property data of the Archetype property-editor for Umbraco 7+.
+Enables Courier to resolve the configuration and property data of the Archetype property-editor for Umbraco 7+ (and [Umbraco as a Service](http://www.umbraco.io)).

 ## Usage